Ask OpenScientist

 evidence_source: IN_VITRO

-explanation: 2023 Science Advances cryo-EM structure and functional assays demonstrate molecular mechanism of sialin transport and mutation effects.
+explanation: 2023 Science Advances cryo-EM structure and functional assays support the role of SLC17A5/sialin transporter malfunction in FSASD.

 - reference: PMID:39742826